-This page contains information about Code Compliance Certification.
+This page contains information about Code Compliance Certification, which is a formal confirmation that all building works have been completed.

 Applying for a Code Compliance Certificate - When and how

-As soon as practicable following completion of the building work and after all inspections have been passed, an owner must make application for a CCC by completing the CCC application form.
+As soon as practicable following completion of the building work an owner must make application for a CCC by completing the CCC application form.

 To download the CCC application form, follow the link below.